 d.
-Either party to said action, within sixty days after service of a copy of the order or judgment of the court may appeal or take the case up on error as in other civil actions.
-Where an appeal is taken the cause shall, on the return of the papers to the higher court, be immediately placed on the calendar of the then pending term, and shall be assigned and brought to a hearing in the same manner as other causes on the calendar.
+Either party to said action, within sixty days after service of a copy of the order or judgment of the circuit court, may appeal to the supreme court.
+Where an appeal is taken the cause shall, on the return of the papers to the supreme court, be immediately placed on the state calendar of the then pending term, and shall be signed and brought to a hearing in the same manner as other causes on the state calendar.